Table of contents

 6. It can scale with your growing business needs:

-A centralized approach to IT equipment vendors can easily scale with your organization's growth.
+A centralized approach to IT equipment vendors can quickly scale with your organization's growth.
 Since you’re managing a platform and not individual vendors, the service adapts to your needs regardless of geography.
 This way, you don’t have to look for vendors every time you expand to a new region because the platform is already available in that location.

 How to improve your vendor management strategy with GroWrk